 As an activist, he was the first President of the Surfrider Foundation.
 Under his leadership, Surfrider grew from 200 members to 25,000 members, and it won the second largest clean water enforcement lawsuit in the nation's history.
 The influential conservation organization Friends of the River was founded in his living room.
 To marshal additional clout for his activist projects, he often enlisted Hollywood notables, including Robert Redford, Paul Newman, and William Shatner.

 Stories about Caughlan’s work have appeared in publications ranging from Time, Newsweek, The New York Times, and The Los Angeles Times to People Magazine and The National Enquirer, and he has appeared on more than 125 radio and television news, feature, and talk programs.
 He has been featured on the national television networks' nightly news broadcasts, including Peter Jennings, Dan Rather and Walter Cronkite.
 National Geographic, Businessweek, and Vanity Fair have also done stories.

 Caughlan speaks on how everyone can make a difference, the most successful methods of green activism, the many forms of political and civic engagement, the critical importance of ocean, coastal, river and lake protection and conservation, green and social marketing, how to be an effective communicator, and the techniques of media relations.
 He also offers presentations focusing on population stabilization, protecting endangered species and wildlife habitat, environmental video and TV production, and the history of the American environmental movement.

-A video profile and excerpts from several talks, an audio interview, an article, and testimonials about Rob's speaking are available here.
+A video profile and excerpts from several talks, audio interviews, an article, and testimonials about his speaking are available here.

 A Division Of